SV-ROS/intro_to_ros/README.md

 This repo will contain the software and documents for the SV-ROS 2015 Intro to Ros training series.

+As of January, 2018, many updates have occurred, so we will be updating the documentation.

 The series involes a set of talks presenting a general introduction to ROS and building ROS Robots.

 Reference Robot designs are provided as a guide to getting started.

-The first of these is a robot built on the Neato BV80 base and using a Raspberry PI II SBC.
+The first of these is a robot built on the Neato BV80 base and using a Raspberry PI III.
+The PI III has built in WiFi and Blue Tooth, but because of this the default names of ttyUSB0  needs to be changed to ttyACM0 in order to connect to the robot.

 The ROS packages and drivers for this robot can be found in the bv80bot folder(s).